justjam2013/homebridge-virtual-accessories/README.md

 ## <!-- Thin separator line -->

 > [!CAUTION]
-> **Virtual Accessories For Homebridge v2.0.0-beta.1 is a breaking upgrade.** Please read the [wiki page](https://github.com/justjam2013/homebridge-virtual-accessories/wiki/Virtual-Accessories-For-Homebridge-v2.0.0) for details on how to update your configuration.
+> **Virtual Accessories For Homebridge v2.0.0 is a breaking upgrade.** If you are upgrading from a previous version, please read the [wiki page](https://github.com/justjam2013/homebridge-virtual-accessories/wiki/Virtual-Accessories-For-Homebridge-v2.0.0) for details on how to update your configuration.

 ## <!-- Thin separator line -->